sjoshi804/Thirsty-Thursday/README.md

 ### Party ID

-The unique Party ID found in the Party.models.Party model in the partyid field is created for a party using the following naming convention:
+The unique Party ID found in the Party.models.Party model in the partyID field is created for a party using the following naming convention:
 COLLEGENAME:ORGANIZERID-PARTYNUMBER
 where PARTYNUMBER is with respect to the organizer

 ### User ID
 The unique User ID found in the User.models.User field in the uniqueID field is created for a user using the following naming convention:
 COLLEGENAME:USERID - where USERID is the user's college identification number.

+### Guest Instance ID
+The unique Guest Instance ID found in the Guest.models.Guest model in the guestInstanceID field is created for a guest instance by concatenating the Party ID and the User ID.

 ## Miscellaneous
 heroku pg:reset DATABASE_URL --> Destroys existing database: only to be used in emergencies